ddhartma/Spotify-dataset-analysis-160kTracks-1921-2020/README.md

   - plot_df_pie

   This module simplifies plotting line, bar and pie plots using matplotlib.
 It is called from the notebook and shortens the code for specially designed plots to a 'one code line'.
 This is done via default settings and overwriting them only when needed.

+- **sklearn_linearRegression_result.png** - an image of the sklearn Linear Regression result.
+It shows the weights for each interesting input feature as a bar plot.

 - **README.md** - the readme file of this repository.

 ## Acknowledgments